 Scotland - Infection Control - Domiciliary Care

 Infection Control is an important aspect in the delivery of safe care at home, especially in the current pandemic situation.
 All staff should receive regular training as described in the policy and procedures.
-References and links checked, added some procedural points and a new procedural point added in relation to staff testing for Coronavirus.
+References and links checked and remain current.

 This policy will guide staff on the process to follow when dealing with clinical waste.
 It also includes information on COVID-19.
 A new reference has also been added.